Skip to content

 Curriculum

-• Health questionnaire for all pupils (in prospectus) and data base of medical issues available to all relevant staff
+• Health questionnaire for all pupils (in prospectus) and database of medical issues available to all relevant staff

 • Induction programme for all new pupils, special arrangements made where needed